ManavBala/ScrapR/README.md

-# FindR API
+# ScrapR

-FindR API is a Node.js application that aggregates real-time data from popular social media platforms like Reddit and Twitter.
+ScrapR is a Node.js application that aggregates real-time data from popular social media platforms like Reddit and Twitter.
 It employs official APIs to deliver comprehensive insights into market trends and consumer behaviors, displaying the results directly in your terminal.

 ## Features